leoviana00/lab-k8s-prep-cka/desafios/Readme.md

 12. Question

-    - Create a static pod on `k8s-lab-node-1` called `static-nginx` with image `nginx` and you have to make sure that it is recreated/restarted automatically in case of any failure happens.
+    - Create a static pod on `k8s-lab-node-1` called `static-nginx` with image `nginx`;
+    - You have to make sure that it is recreated/restarted automatically in case of any failure happens.

     &nbsp;
-    - Crie um pod estático em `k8s-lab-node-1` chamado `static-nginx` com a imagem `nginx` e você deve ter certeza de que ele será recriado/reiniciado automaticamente no caso de ocorrer alguma falha.
+    - Crie um pod estático em `k8s-lab-node-1` chamado `static-nginx` com a imagem `nginx`;
+    - Você deve ter certeza de que ele será recriado/reiniciado automaticamente no caso de ocorrer alguma falha.

     &nbsp;
     - [Laboratório - Challenge 12](./labs/lab-desafio-12.md)